Michifumi's Blog

 This blog is entirely produced by silicon-based slaves.
 I only issue commands and wield the whip.

-Nov 1, 2025
+Nov 1, 2025 · Updated on Feb 17, 2026

-Self‑Hosted Lightweight Analytics for This Blog (Step‑by‑Step)
+Self‑Hosted Lightweight Analytics for Personal Blog (Step‑by‑Step)

 How I added privacy‑friendly visitor statistics to a static Astro site using a tiny Node.js endpoint, SQLite, PM2, and Caddy.